Rate Sheet Terms and Conditions

-The Rate Sheet Subscriber represents and warrants on the date of these Terms and Conditions that:
+The Rate Sheet Subscriber represents and warrants on the date of this Agreement that:

-(a) it has full power and authority to enter into and perform its obligations under these Terms and Conditions;
+(a) it has full power and authority to enter into and perform its obligations under this Agreement;

-(b) it has taken all necessary action to authorise the execution, delivery and the performance of these Terms and Conditions; and
+(b) it has taken all necessary action to authorise the execution, delivery and the performance of this Agreement; and

-(c) the Terms and Conditions constitute legal, valid and binding obligations enforceable in accordance with its terms.
+(c) the Agreement constitutes legal, valid and binding obligations enforceable in accordance with its terms.

 4.2 Quality, accuracy, completeness etc of Data